-Upon review of an investigation report, if the Title IX Coordinator determines that there is sufficient information gathered to suggest that a policy violation may have occurred, the Title IX Coordinator or designee will notify the complainant and the respondent and refer the report to Student Conduct for adjudication.
+Title IX Coordinator determines that there is sufficient information gathered to suggest that a policy violation may have occurred, the Title IX Coordinator or designee will notify the complainant and the respondent and refer the report to Student Conduct for adjudication.
 Student Conduct will resolve the matter using preponderance of the evidence, as to whether the respondent is responsible for conduct in violation of university policy.
-Copies of the report will be shared with the complainant and the respondent only when a referral to the Office of Student Conduct has been made.

-At the hearing, the complainant and respondent each have the opportunity to present their side of the story and to ask questions.
-Each also may have a support person / advisor present.
-The burden of proof is lower than in a criminal court.
-The hearing officers will base their decision on a preponderance of the evidence.
+At the hearing, the complainant and respondent each have the opportunity to present their side of the story.
+Each party's advisor will have the opportunity to directly question the other party and other witnesses.
+If a party does not have an advisor, the university will provide one for the purpose of questioning.
+The hearing officers will base their decision on a preponderance of the evidence as to whether the respondent is responsible for conduct in violation of university policy.